environet/environet/README.md

 | ta | Air temperature |
 | p | Atmospheric pressure |

-For observed property values, “Unit” is the unit in which the value is given.
-Recognized units are “cm”, “mm”, “m”, “m3/s”, and “°C”.
+For observed property values, “ValueConversion” field can define the necessary conversion.
+Only multiply and divide operations are supported, with format: "/10" or "*10".
+The format must start with the operator, the number can be any number.

 ##### Monitoring point specifications

 For monitoring point specifications, the attribute “Parameter” is “MonitoringPoint”.
 There need not be given any additional properties except the tag hierarchy, of course.
-If the property “Value” is given, it refers to the format of the monitoring point id as given in the monitoring point conversions in CONVERSIONS json file by specifying a variable name.

 ##### Observed property symbol specifications

 In case the observed property symbol for a measurement section in the XML file is not fixed, but given dynamically in an own tag, it may be specified with an entry in which the property “Parameter” is “ObservedPropertySymbol”.
-The property “Value” in this case refers to the observed property conver-sion in CONVERSIONS json file by specifying a variable name.
+The property “Variable” in this case refers to the observed property conversion in CONVERSIONS json file by specifying a variable name.

 #### CONVERSIONS-file: Conversions Specification